 - “Earner has acted as a positive ambassador for XX.”

-In Draft – I am still working on my badge and will revisit it to make changes.
+Draft – I am still working on my badge and will revisit it to make changes.

-Submitting in draft is useful if you are working on a badge collaboratively with other team members, or where you haven’t had chance to finish writing your badge and need to revisit it later.
+Submitting a draft is useful if you are working on a badge collaboratively with other team members, or where you haven’t had chance to finish writing your badge and need to revisit it later.
 Selecting this option indicates to us that your badge is not yet finished, and you are not ready for us to begin quality assurance.

-Final draft – I have finished working on my badge and it is ready for quality assurance.
+Yes – I have finished working on my badge and it is ready for quality assurance.

 Lots of Badge Nation badges recognise activities and programmes that are partnered with, or funded by, other organisations to the issuer writing the badge.